-It’s often disconcerting and scary to have all your browsing data synced to Chrome.
-What if your Google Account credentials are compromised?
+It’s often disconcerting and scary to have your browsing data synced to Chrome.
+What if your Google Account credentials get compromised?
 That would put all personal data in jeopardy, be it your credit card info, sensitive auto-fill data, or banking passwords.
-And hearing about Google’s privacy-related scandals doesn’t make things any easier on the mind either.
+And hearing about Google’s privacy-related scandals doesn’t make things easier on the mind either.

 But what if you could deploy an additional layer of encryption to your personal data?
 That would make a world of difference, right?
 Thankfully, that’s where Chrome’s lesser-known ‘sync passphrase’ feature comes into the picture.
 So let’s check out how it works, and then go through all the relevant stuff that you need to know before you start to use one.